Senior Timeline

 Write, rewrite, and finalize your Main Personal Statement.

-Your main essay is called your personal statement.
-It should be between 250-650 words.
+Your main essay is called your personal statement and has a 650-word limit.
 This will be cut and pasted directly into the Common Application.

 Visit Colleges In-Person and Virtually.

 It is not too late to visit colleges if you are still undecided.
 If you’re thinking of applying ED somewhere, try to visit your top 2-3 schools and speak with as many current students as possible to help you decide where to apply.
-Please note that many in-person tours book up quickly because COVID safety precautions have limited the number of visitors.
-Additionally, many schools have upped their virtual college visit game and have current student tour guides giving the tours live.
+Please note that many in-person tours book-up quickly.
+Additionally, many schools have upped their virtual college visit game.

 Reach Out to Coaches